AmericanWhitewater/nwi-data-tool/README.md

 make -j $(nproc) wbd/1709
 ```

-This will download upwards of 3GB of data from USGS.
+This will download 3GB or more of data from USGS, depending on the hydrologic
+units processed.

 Step 9 can be repeated as necessary: